ZoaGrad/mythotech-spiralos/codex/spiralos/docs/SLD_signaling_layer.md

 ### Governance of Metabolic Parameters

 The `HolographicSignalingOperator` faithfully consumes the metabolic parameters provided by the `LoomParameterMesh`.
 It does not, however, participate in or directly alter these parameters.
+Changes to the metabolic parameters can only occur through a multi-gated governance process:

+1.  **Witness Quorum (ΔΩ.LBI.3.GOV):** Ensures collective agreement.
+2.  **Safety Envelope (ΔΩ.LBI.3.GOV):** Enforces absolute sanity bounds on parameter values.
+3.  **Drift Envelope (ΔΩ.LBI.3.DRIFT):** Limits the rate of change per epoch based on constitutional caps and the network's current collective "ache."

-Changes to the metabolic parameters can only occur through the Witness-voted governance process defined by ΔΩ.LBI.3.GOV, ensuring that the operator's behavior is always a reflection of the Loom's collective will.
+This ensures that the operator's behavior is always a reflection of the Loom's collectively governed and adaptively evolving metabolic laws.
+Metabolic evolution is discrete (epoch-bound) and ache-modulated.